WethumKawsika/JobNest/README.md

-# UniWork
+# JobNest – a cozy “nest” for all part-time opportunities.
 ## 📱 Overview
-**UniWork** is a mobile app designed to help Sri Lankan university students easily find part-time job opportunities.
+**JobNest** is a mobile app designed to help Sri Lankan university students easily find part-time job opportunities.
 Job owners can post their part-time job details, and students can search, filter, and apply for suitable jobs — all within one app.

 ---